js-cookie/java-cookie/README.md

 *IMPORTANT! when deleting a cookie, you must pass the exact same path, domain and secure attributes that were used to set the cookie, unless you're relying on the [default attributes](#cookie-attributes).*

-## JSON and Data Binding
+## JSON Data Binding

-java-cookie provides unobstrusive JSON storage for cookies and data binding.
+java-cookie provides unobstrusive JSON storage for cookies with data binding.

 When creating a cookie, you can pass a few supported types instead of String in the value.
 If you do so, java-cookie will store the stringified JSON representation of the value using [jackson databind](https://github.com/FasterXML/jackson-databind/#use-it).